 YOUR ONLY ALONE TIME

 First Looks allow you to be TOGETHER and alone on your wedding day.
 When Cody and I saw each other, not only was it intimate, it was our only time to be alone the whole day!
 We hugged and laughed and hugged some more… and then that put us in the PERFECT mood for our romantic portraits.
-Normally portraits are a little rushed after the family formals and it can be hard to really get back into that “lovey dovey” mode…. especially with family around!
+Normally portraits are a little rushed after the family formals and it can be hard to really get back into that “lovey-dovey” mode…. especially with family around!
 When you have just shared your first look, you’re READY to love on each other and I always capture some super sweet images during those moments!

 You get rid of your nerves!
 I’d say, literally 1/2 of my couples who have decided to do a first look, the grooms were not fans of it at first.
 However, because they have never experienced their wedding day before, they didn’t know how nerve racking it can be.
-I have testimonials from so many grooms who initially weren’t a fan of the first look… but afterwards admitted to being SO much more relaxed and ready for the ceremony!
+I have testimonials from so many grooms who initially weren’t a fan of the first look… but afterward admitted to being SO much more relaxed and ready for the ceremony!

 © 2018 Pure in Art Photography.
 Branding & Design by Brand Epiphany.